knative/func/docs/guides/quarkus.md

 The object you return will be serialized in the same format as the object you received.

-If the function received `CloudEvent` in binary encoding, then the object you return will be sent as `data` of binary encoded `CloudEvent`.
+If the function received `CloudEvent` in binary encoding, then the object you return will be sent in the `data` property of a binary encoded `CloudEvent`.

 If the function received vanilla HTTP, then the object you return will be sent as body in HTTP response.